 At Sharrock Pitman Legal, these processes naturally form part of any property matter that we complete on your behalf.
-If you have any further queries or require assistance with a property transaction, please contact our Accredited Specialist Property Law team on 1300 205 506 or alternatively fill in the contact form below.
+If you have any further queries or require assistance with a property transaction, please contact our Property Law team on 1300 205 506 or alternatively fill in the contact form below.

 The information contained in this article is intended to be of a general nature only and should not be relied upon as legal advice.
 Any legal matters should be discussed specifically with one of our lawyers.